tempoz/pexercise/README.md

 lists were selected.

-As discussed previously, using Java `InputStream`s to do file I/O was considered, but elected to use `FileChannel`s for small performance improvements.
+As discussed previously, using Java `InputStream`s to do file I/O was considered, but use of `FileChannel`s was elected for small performance improvements.

 ## Plans for Future Development